 Molly was born and raised in Fort Collins.
 She got her start at TWP as an intern and has since moved up to marketing manager.
 She earned her Bachelor’s degree in Environmental Studies and German at the University of Colorado, and her two Master’s degrees in Natural Resources and Sustainable Development and Internal Affairs through a dual degree program with American University in Washington, DC and the United Nations Mandated University for Peace in Costa Rica.
 Outside of the TWP office, Molly is either wrangling kids at her other job, playing board games with friends, or hanging out in the mountains with her family and dog.

-Katie is the newest member to join the Trees, Water & People team as the Corporate Partners Coordinator.
-After finishing her B.A. in Sociology and Political Science from Colorado State University, she joined TWP as an intern.
-Now she works to cultivate TWP’s business relationships and reach mutually beneficial goals with the environment in mind.
-Her background with disaster and youth related research, along with her positive experiences at TWP, has helped Katie decide that in the future, she will be pursuing a PhD in Environmental Sociology.
+Katie joined the TWP team at the end of 2016 as the Strategic Partnerships Manager.
+She holds a B.A. in Sociology and Political Science from Colorado State University and has worked to reestablish our Corporate Partnership program, Partners for a Sustainable Planet.
+Katie cultivates TWP’s business relationships and aims to reach mutually beneficial goals with the environment in mind.
+Her passion for community resilience, youth, and nature shines through in the partnerships she builds within our Fort Collins community, and even nationwide.
 When Katie isn’t in the office, you can find her on her yoga mat, drinking coffee, or camping and fishing with her family.

 Amanda joined the TWP team in 2009 as the Data and IT Manager.
 She has a B.S. in Natural Resource Management with a minor in Spatial Information Systems, a graduate certificate in Geographic Information Systems and is currently working on getting her B.S. in Computer Science.
 She has a passion for science and technology and enjoys having an opportunity to use her skills for good and not evil.
 When Amanda isn't querying the database, tinkering with our network, or staring at this website, she likes to work with her hands: sewing, knitting, or building things from her single-board computer.